Getting Carpal Tunnel Syndrome Disability Benefits

 Carpal Tunnel Syndrome (CTS) is a painful impairment of the wrist, hand and fingers.
 It is caused by pressure on the median nerve that passes through the narrow tunnel of ligaments and carpal bones.
 The median nerve receives sensations from the thumb and fingers and controls movement of the fingers and thumb.

 Symptoms of CTS include intense sensations of tingling, radiating pain, weakness, numbness, or burning.
-Carpal tunnel syndrome disability can have serious effects on one’s ability to work and perform daily activities, even the simplest of tasks.
+Carpal tunnel syndrome can have serious effects on one’s ability to work and perform daily activities, even the simplest of tasks.

 Any disorder exerting pressure on the median nerve in the wrist area can cause carpal tunnel syndrome.
 Common causes include trauma, thyroid disorders, arthritis and diabetes, as well as repetitive hand, wrist and finger flexing motions over long periods.